ghas-bootcamp-resources/.github/profile/README.md

 Each of the repositories inside this org represent a different learning module.
 Take some time going through each of the repos to see what kind of cool things you'll learn.
 Maybe try starting with the `code-scanning` repo.

 ## Where can I find help?
 The last thing we want is for you to feel left behind!
 PLEASE ask your instructor if you have any questions throughout this session.
-Most of us are are really nice and would prefer you to interrupt us with questions (except Keith, he's a huge jerk).
+Most of us are are really nice and would prefer you to interrupt us with questions.